-Please note that if we are also acting for your lender in a Conveyancing transaction, we have a duty to make full disclosure to the lender of all relevant facts relating to you, your purchase and mortgage.
+Please note that in some Conveyancing transactions, we will also be acting for your mortgage lender.
+As they will also be a client of this firm, we have a duty to make full disclosure to the lender of all relevant facts relating to you, your purchase and mortgage.
 This will include disclosure of any discrepancies between the mortgage and application and information provided to us during the transaction and any cashback payments or discount schemes which a seller is providing you.

-If a conflict arises between our duties to you and our duties to the Lender, we must cease to act for you.
+If a conflict arises between our duties to you and our duties to the lender client, we must cease to act for you.

-16 Data Protection/GDPR
+16 Data Protection/UK GDPR

 We use the information you provide primarily for the provision of legal services to you and for related purposes including updating and enhancing client records, analysis to help us manage our practice, statutory returns and legal/regulatory compliance.
-Our use of that information is subject to your instructions, data protection law and our duty of confidentiality.
+Our use of that information is subject to data protection law and our duty of confidentiality.

 Please note that our work for you may require us to pass on such information to third parties such as expert witnesses and other professional advisers, including sometimes advisers appointed by another party to your matter.
 We may also give such information to others who perform services for us, such as typing or photocopying.
 Our practice may be audited or checked by our accountants or our regulator, or by other organisations.
 We do not normally copy such information to anyone outside the European Economic Area, however, we may do so when the particular circumstances of your matter so require.
 All such third parties are required to maintain confidentiality in relation to your files.
+Where any of the foregoing apply we will not usually first seek your further consent before passing on your data given that this is necessary to progress our work for you or to comply with regulatory burdens on us, your consent having already been provided through your instructions to us.